Skip to main content

 • BUILD_CONFIG: the build configuration that is either release or debug.
 Defaults to release.

 • CI: this is mostly used for CI builds determining whether the build is deterministic.
 Must be either true or false.
-Defaults to false.
+Defaults to true.

 Given the above, the following command builds the Nethermind chiseled Docker image from the project's root directory: